Implementing Laws At-a-Glance

 Public and private organizations that regularly have 50 or more employees must establish channels.

-Private organizations with at least 250 employees and public sector organizations with at least 50 employees must establish internal reporting channels within three months of the Act entering into force (by April 1, 2023).
-Private organizations which regularly have 50 to 249 employees have until December 17, 2023, to establish their internal reporting channels.
+Private organizations with at least 250 employees and public sector organizations with at least 50 employees must have established internal reporting channels within three months of the Act entering into force (by April 1, 2023).
+Private organizations which regularly have 50 to 249 employees had until December 17, 2023, to establish their internal reporting channels.

-The Act does not specify what “regularly” means in this context and it would have to be determined on a case-by-case basis under Finnish law.
+The Act does not specify what “regularly” means in this context and it would have to be determined on a case-by-case basis under Finnish law, considering the typical or average number of employees over a certain period.

 3. Does the implementing law in any way deviate from the Directive in terms of which organizations must establish internal reporting channels?